What is a Health Reimbursement Arrangement (HRA)?

 You will only be reimbursed $300.00, as this is your available balance.

-2. Your HRA covers a percent of the eligible claim amount.
-For example, you have $300.00 in your account and you submit a claim for $100 that was applied to your medical deductible.
-You plan reimburses 50%, you will be reimbursed $50 (50% of the eligible amount).
+2. Your HRA covers 50% of the eligible claim amount.
+For example, you have $300.00 in your account and you submit a claim for $100 applied to your medical dedutible.
+You will be reimbursed $50 (50% of the eligible amount).